guillerglez88/nnotif/README.md

 ## nnotif-dynarest [wip 🛠]

 In star model architecture, this service represents the center of the star.
 It will bring all the core and generic features for all the platform.
 It is a dynamic, data-driven, metadata-oriented, self-descriving REST server.
+That is, everithing is data, including the routes being registered to ExpressJS.

 ### Dev